MariaTayo/MariaTayo/README.md

 Thank you for coming to my GitHub profile!

-I am passionate about using data and the use of technology to help businesses and key decision makers make more informed decisions with confidence!
-The goal is to solve problems and to help businesses and teams boost productivity and efficiency.
+I am passionate about using data, technology and business intelligence to help businesses and teams boost productivity and efficiency!

-* 😄 From working as a Litigation Paralegal to working in Tech
+* 😄 From working as a Litigation Paralegal to Project Management
 * ✨ Succesfully completed the Data Analytics with Project Management Bootcamp by Niyo Bootcamps.
 * 📚 Skilled in Advanced Excel, SQL, Power BI, Tableau, Agile Project Management and Legal Project Management.
 * 👨‍💻 My Tableau Projects are at: https://public.tableau.com/app/profile/mariatayo
-* 🌺 A Mentee at KPMG and Black Girls in Tech.
+* 🌺 Previous mentee at KPMG, Capgemini and Black Girls in Tech.
 * 🌱 You can follow my career journey at: https://www.linkedin.com/in/mariatayo
-* ⚡ Fun fact: After almost a decade in the legal industry as a Paralegal, I took a bold step of faith and stepped into the world of law, data and technology.
+* ⚡ Fun fact: After almost a decade in the legal industry as a Paralegal, I took a bold step of faith and stepped into the world of Project Management.
      "When Law, Data and Technology Meet"...⚡

 Check out my Portfolio at https://mariatayo.github.io/.